 The purpose of this study is to learn how medical conditions affecting the blood vessels of the brain such as high blood pressure, cholesterol, or high blood sugar may be related to developing Alzheimer disease in the future.
 This study is designed to examine biological markers in the blood and spinal fluid, and changes in the brain’s structure.
 Our goal is to use the information collected from this study for future programs that will reduce the risk for memory loss or Alzheimer disease.

 English- or Spanish-speaking men and women of 60 years or older are eligible for the HVHB study.
-Participants will receive medical examinations, tests of memory and daily function, MRI brain scans, and blood tests.
-A test of cerebral spinal fluid is optional.
+Participants will receive medical examinations, tests of memory and daily function, MRI brain scans, blood tests, and a test of cerebral spinal fluid.

 The goal of this study is to learn about the biological changes of normal aging, memory loss, and Alzheimer’s related conditions through brain donation and autopsy.
 Participants will generally visit us at USC every year for memory testing, a brief medical history, and review of function and medication changes.
 Participants in the Brain Research Study can be in our other studies as well and may receive brain MRI or PET scans.

 Potential volunteers include older people with no memory impairments, mild impairments, or mild Alzheimer’s disease who are willing to visit us usually yearly and to donate their brain when the time comes.
 The autopsy focuses on the brain and provides us with scientific information about aging, other conditions such as atherosclerosis, inflammation, and mini-strokes.

 We will send a report of our findings to a family member soon afterwards.
 The autopsy does not complicate a funeral or affect a viewing.
 There are no charges for the study procedures, autopsy, neuropathology report or discussions with the family.